aristanetworks/anta/.github/zensical-migration.md

 Zensical 0.0.46 does not run the MkDocs hook used by `mkdocs-git-revision-date-localized-plugin`, so ANTA cannot keep that plugin for the page "Last update" footer.

 ANTA uses `_extensions.zensical_git_dates` from the local `anta-zensical-extensions` package instead.
-Contributors and CI install it explicitly with `-e .github/zensical_extensions` alongside the root `doc` dependency group.
+Contributors and CI install it explicitly with `-e tools/zensical_extensions` alongside the root `doc` dependency group.
 The extension reads the current page path from Zensical's rendering context and sets `page.meta.git_revision_date_localized`, which lets the upstream Zensical/Material `partials/source-file.html` render the normal footer.

 This workaround is tied to zensical/backlog#18.
 Re-test it when upgrading Zensical and remove the local extension once native support exists.

 The extension is outside `docs/` because Zensical 0.0.46 copies non-page support files from `docs/` into the generated site.
+It lives under `tools/` instead of `.github/` so it is clearly local tooling and can be covered by the normal Python lint/type hooks.

 ### Custom Code Hook Shape